You. Over there.

 - Control your level of immersion.
 In most cases, you can choose to turn subtitles on (if you want a little more help) or off (if you want more of a challenge).
 You can skip past the sections presented in English for a more immersive experience.

-Without further ado, let’s get tuned in to our first channel.
+And now, without further ado, let’s get tuned in to our three other channels.

 3 YouTube Channels to Learn French Language and Culture